headwirecom/themeclean-flex/.github/PULL_REQUEST_TEMPLATE.md

-(Thanks for contributing to Peregrine CMS!
-Please make sure you click the link above to view the contribution guidelines, then fill out the blanks below.)
+Thanks for contributing to Peregrine CMS!

 What does this implement/fix?
 Explain your changes.
 ---------------------------------------------------